satya108agarwal/spring-music/README.md

 After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), targeting a Cloud Foundry instance, and logging in, the application can be built and pushed using these commands:

+**Note**:

+- The application will be pushed using settings in the provided `manifest.yml` file.
+The output from the command will show the URL that has been assigned to the application.
+- Edit the manifest file to change the application name to include a unique ID (May be Org Employee ID) to meet Cloud Foundry's requirement for unique app names
 ~~~

+# Push the app to the platform
 $ cf push
 ~~~

-The application will be pushed using settings in the provided `manifest.yml` file.
-The output from the command will show the URL that has been assigned to the application.

 ### Creating and binding services